r-scheele/chat-app/README.md

 ```

 ## Description
-This is a simple react weather app using OpenWeatherMap API.
+This is a simple NodeJS chat app, to be improved!!!.

 ## Technologies
 Project uses: